ryoppippi/cv/ryotaro_kimura.typ

   - Teaching and consulting machine learning, web development, and basic Python programming
   - Involved in the development of product management systems using TypeScript, React, StoryBook and TailwindCSS running on AWS
-  - Developed data-vizualization tools using D3.js, SvelteKit, PostgreSQL, and Cloudflare Workers
+  - Worked on data-visualization tools using D3.js, SvelteKit, PostgreSQL, and Cloudflare Workers

   === Cloudflare Engineer \
   _NOT A HOTEL Inc._\